DW Collectors Series Vs Design Series Head To Head

 Build Quality and Features

 DW has taken lots of high-end features from the Collectors Series and put them into the Design Series drum set whilst keeping the price affordable.
-It’s very impressive, because these drums look and sound incredible.
+It’s very impressive because these drums look and sound incredible.

 The DW Design series drums boast thicker North American Maple shells that produce warm and rounded tones throughout the kit.
 They are easy to tune and deliver tonal clarity.
-The newly designed mini Turret lugs, STM suspension mounts, True-Pitch tuning rods and Remo heads also help to allow these drums deliver killer sounds.
+The newly designed mini Turret lugs, STM suspension mounts, True-Pitch tuning rods, and Remo heads also help to allow these drums to deliver killer sounds.